George Chaponda: Career

-In September 2011, President Peter Mutharika re-appointed him to cabinet as Minister of Education, Science and Technology.
+In September 2011, Mutharika re-appointed him to cabinet as Minister of Education, Science and Technology.
 He served in that post until April 2012, when the president died suddenly of a heart attack.
 Mutharika's successor, Joyce Banda, appointed Chaponda Minister of Foreign Affairs and International Cooperation on 22 June 2014.
-On 7 April 2016, President Peter Mutharika moved Chaponda to the Ministry of Agriculture, Irrigation and Water Development.

-Mutharika then appointed him Leader of the House of Assembly in May 2016.
+On 7 April 2016, Banda's successor Peter Mutharika moved Chaponda to the Ministry of Agriculture, Irrigation and Water Development.
+Mutharika then appointed Chaponda as Leader of the House of Assembly in May 2016.
 After a brief suspension in early 2017, Chaponda was re-instated in February but only held the post for a week before he was succeeded by his deputy Kondwani Nankhumwa in an interim capacity, pending the results of Chaponda's ongoing corruption investigation.

-He is rumoured to have been groomed to succeed President Peter Mutharika, who could leave office as early as 2019 after the expected tripartite elections.
+Chaponda was rumoured to have been groomed to succeed Mutharika as President.

+In May 2024, he became Leader of the Opposition in the National Assembly, following his predecessor Nankhumwa's expulsion from the DPP.

+In October 2025, Chaponda was re-appointed Minister of Foreign Affairs following the re-election of Peter Mutharika in the 2025 general election.